-A crucial difference between the BW and S protocols is that $B^{(n)}$ is symmetric, causing purity decay to be given by $\lambda_2=4a^2$~\cite{adam18,Frank18,markov,AdamPRB19,u4_conjecture}, i.e. no surprises, while on the other hand for the S protocol $S^{(n)}$ is non-symmetric, resulting in the decay not being given by $\lambda_2=4a^2$ (surprising phantom decay)~\cite{PRX,marko_22}.
+A crucial difference between the BW and S protocols is that $B^{(n)}$ is symmetric, causing purity decay to be given by $\lambda_2=4a^2$~\cite{adam18,Frank18,markov,AdamPRB19,u4_conjecture}, i.e., no surprises, while on the other hand for the S protocol $S^{(n)}$ is nonsymmetric, resulting in the decay not being given by $\lambda_2=4a^2$ (surprising phantom decay)~\cite{PRX,marko_22}.

-We shall now generalize the reduced transfer matrix propagation to arbitrary OBC canonical protocols labeled by $p$.
-The procedure to obtain the reduced dynamics follows the same rules that were described for S OBC, so here we shall state only the result.
-Let us focus on the case there the cut is in the $S$ sections, i.e. $k>2p$, or the cut is in the BW part and one has an even $k$ (for qualitatively similar case of a cut in the BW section and odd $k$ see Appendix~\ref{app:oddk}).
-Purities for the relevant subset of bipartitions can be put into a vector $\mathbf{I}(t) = (1,I_2(t),I_4(t),\dots,I_{2p}(t),I_{2p+1}(t),I_{2p+2},\dots,1)$, which contains single-cut bipartition with even $k$ for all $k \leq 2p$ (BW part of the canonical protocol) and all $I_k$ for $k\geq 2p$ (S part).
+We now generalize the reduced transfer matrix propagation to arbitrary OBC canonical protocols labeled by $p$.
+The procedure to obtain the reduced dynamics follows the same rules that were described for S OBC, so here we state only the result.
+Let us focus on the case where the cut is in the $S$ section, i.e., $k>2p$, or the cut is in the BW part and one has an even $k$ (for a qualitatively similar case of a cut in the BW section and odd $k$ see Appendix~\ref{app:oddk}).
+Purities for the relevant subset of bipartitions can be put into the vector $\mathbf{I}(t) = (1,I_2(t),I_4(t),\dots,I_{2p}(t),I_{2p+1}(t),I_{2p+2},\dots,1)$, which contains single-cut bipartitions with even $k$ for all $k \leq 2p$ (BW part of the canonical protocol) and all $I_k$ for $k\geq 2p$ (S part).
 The reduced transfer matrix that propagates $\mathbf{I}(t)$ turns out to be

 with

 where $\mathbf{c}_p = (a^2, a^3, \dots, a^{n-2p+1})^T$, $S^{(n-2p+2)}$ is of dimension $(n-2p)\times(n-2p)$ and $B^{(2p)}$ of dimension $(p-1)\times(p-1)$.
 We see that the matrix $R_p^{(n)}$ contains an upper left block describing the BW part, and a lower right block for the S part.
 Both parts are ``coupled'' by the coefficients present in the vector $\mathbf{c}_p$ and a sole $a^2$ in the lower part of the upper right block.
 For example, for $n=14$ and $p=5$ we have $\mathbf{I}(t) = (1,I_2(t),I_4(t),I_6(t),I_8(t),I_{10}(t),I_{11}(t),I_{12}(t),I_{13}(t),1)$ and